laspleendeparis/how-to-fix-society/README.md

 - [x] Provide additional context
 - [x] Organize this repository's files
 - [ ] Continue with guides and recommendations
+- [ ] Consider translating to other languages

 **Additional Fours**:
 - @laspleendeparis